Listening is a skill that is often overlooked and definitely undervalued.

 - Listen to nonverbal messages.
 Many messages are communicated nonverbally by tone of voice, facial expressions, energy level, or posture.

-- Ask questions to clarify the information you have heard.
+- Could you ask questions to clarify the information you have heard?

 These are all ways to let the speaker know that you are really listening.
 Remember, you listen with your face and the rest of your body as well as your ears!
 Apply these tips to become a better listener to improve your career and your life.